Protecting your city plays a big role in your success, and you have a lot of tools at your disposal to help fight off invaders.

 Your Storehouse can be found near your Keep Building, and serves to protect a large amount of your resources from invaders who attack you.
 You can upgrade the building to increase the amount of resources that are protected by it.
-You can check what the current maximum amount of resources your Storehouse will protect is by tapping your Storehouse, tapping the Info button, and then the Stats tab.
+You can check what the current maximum amount of resources your Storehouse will protect is by tapping your Storehouse, tapping the "i" button, and then the "Stats" tab.

 If you tap the “i” icon on this info screen, you can also see what the protection capacity is for each Storehouse level.

 Your City Wall is another important way of protecting your City.
 In order to destroy your Keep, invaders must first destroy your City Wall and other defenses.

 You can view your City Wall defense (maximum health) by tapping your City Wall, tapping the "i" button, and then "Stats".

 If you tap your City Wall and then tap City Health, you can view the current health of your City Wall.
 Players who attack your Keep will reduce your City Wall health.
 If your City Wall health is completely depleted, you will be randomly teleported to another part of the map.